ucfopen/lti-template-rails/README.md

 rake db:migrate
 ```

-Test your xml and adding your LTI.
+Test your xml and test adding your LTI.
 Rails does a lot of black magic!

 # Install LTI
 - Have the XML, consumer key, and secret ready.